Keyuan125/Class-Registration-Platform/ProjectDescription.md

 We’ll store student, course, professor, enrollment, and account information into our database.

 ### Basic Functions
-~~Our website will allow students to search, register, and drop classes; allow administrators to perform any tasks(including delete a course, overwrite registration, etc). ~~
+~~Our website will allow students to search, register, and drop classes; allow administrators to perform any tasks(including delete a course, overwrite registration, etc)~~
 - Allow students and administrators to log in to our registration platform
 - Students will be able to search, register, and drop classes
 - Administrators are able to perform any tasks(including delete a course, overwrite registration, etc).